asso04/AI-Stock-Analyzer/README.md

 ## 📄 License

-This project is proprietary.
 Commercial use requires explicit permission from the author.